 (You may have other filters in the list, you can leave them as they are: if they have no icons in front of them, they will have no effect).

 At this point Folder Guard is ready to start protecting your computer.
-Enable the protection and test it by trying to download a few programs from various web sites.
+Apply the changes (or resume the protection) and test it by trying to download a few programs from various web sites.
 (If you a looking for a few files to test, you are welcome to use the download page of our web site.)

 If you try to download an executable file with Internet Explorer while the filter is in effect, the following error message is displayed: